a slice-and-bake cookie palette

 2 cups (280 grams) all-purpose flour

 1. Put the butter in the bowl of a mixer fitted with the paddle attachment and beat at medium speed until it is smooth.
 Add the sifted confectioners’ sugar and beat again until the mixture is smooth and silky.
-Beat in the egg yolks, followed by the salt and any dried fruits, zest, nuts or seeds.
+Beat in the egg yolks and vanilla or almond, followed by the salt and any dried fruits, zest, nuts or seeds.
 Reduce the mixer speed to low and add the flour, beating just until it disappears.
 It is better to underbeat than overbeat at this point; if the flour isn’t fully incorporated, that’s okay just blend in whatever remaining flour needs blending with a rubber spatula.
 Turn the dough out onto a counter, gather it into a ball, and divide it in half.
 Wrap each piece of dough in plastic wrap and refrigerate for about 30 minutes.

 2. Working on a smooth surface, form each piece of dough into a log that is about 1 to 1 1/4 inches (2.5 to 3.2 cm) thick.
 (Get the thickness right, and the length you end up with will be fine.)
 Wrap the logs in plastic and chill for 2 hours.
 (The dough can be wrapped airtight and kept refrigerated for up to 3 days or stored in the freezer for up to 1 month.)

 3. Position the racks to divide the oven into thirds and preheat the oven to 350°F (180°C).
 Line two baking sheets with parchment paper.